wp-plugins/leaguemanager/readme.txt

 The LeagueManager icon is taken from the Fugue Icons of http://www.pinvoke.com/.

 == Changelog ==

+= 3.8.8.2 =
+*ADDED: Code for Widget to show/hide logos and limit to group *BUGFIX: "Clas=" in a number of sport files, changed to "Class=" *ADDED: JQuery tooltip for 'Last 5' to show date, score and teams of a game in the standings *ADDED: Ability to change color of Widget title in 'style.css' *ADDED: Limited code to set up out of group matches *Code clean up, removed extra whitespace in a number of files, replaced deprecated _c tag with _x or _e.

 = 3.8.8.1 =
 * TEST: Test version to add 'Last 5' function to standings.
 Only update to this version if you're willing to test.